-Refer to your device manufacturer's owner information regarding the proper use and care of the device.
+For additional information, refer to your device manufacturer's owner information regarding the proper use and care of the device.

-The USB connection port is located in the center console.
+The USB connection port is located on the instrument panel.
 Insert the USB device into the port.

-When a compatible storage device is plugged into the port, compatible audio files on the storage device can be played through the vehicle's audio system.
+When a compatible storage device is plugged into the connection port, compatible audio files on the storage device can be played through the vehicle's audio system.
 Audio file operation